 Later, Nevada convinced Congress to do away with that slot tax altogether.
-We continue to dedicate that money for higher education to construction projects including Fallon, Henderson, Winnemucca, and Ely.
+We continue to dedicate that money for higher education to construction projects including Fallon and Henderson.
 That turns out today to be worth about another \$8 million a year.
 It was these funds that were used to construct many campus facilities, along with the state general fund money and state general obligation bonds.
 A small amount of the money to construct the buildings came from revenue bonds funded by student fees.

-The universities saw the \$100 million spent for community college facilities, at several campuses being constructed at once, as funds being re-directed away from them.
+The universities saw the \$100 million spent for community college facilities, at several campuses being constructed at once, as funds being re-directed towards the development of the community college system.
 That caused a lot of friction.
 That money was just the capital part of the process.
 When you look at the need to hire several hundred faculty to develop community college programs, the universities longingly looked at those dollars that might have gone towards enhancing their campuses.
-But they had begun to realize they had to share those funds with the growing colleges.
-I can speak from having worked eight years with the Legislature as a budget official.
-Most community colleges programs were favored by the Legislature and I really believe the Legislature felt strongly about the development of the colleges.
+But they had begun to realize they had to share those funds with these growing colleges.
+I can speak from having worked eight years with the Legislature as a budget official, that most community colleges programs were favored by the Legislature and I really believed the Legislature felt strongly about the development of the community colleges.

 I know that some of the early community college presidents felt that they really weren't receiving the kind of funding that they were entitled to.
 But they had the ear of the Legislature.
-They were respected because legislators could see where they were helping people directly.
+The community colleges were respected because legislators could see where they were helping people directly.
 Some people in the Legislature have a difficult time understanding research in the universities.
 But you can't have a university without research.
-The Legislature gave special attention to the colleges.
-They liked funding programs that were aimed at training people to work.
+The Legislature gave special attention to community colleges.

 The Elko college came under UNS with four state-funded faculty in 1969.
 Now that was twenty-four years ago.
 If you look at the 1991 Legislature's capital projects, \$19 million went to community colleges.
-When you compare that with UNR's construction program, which was approved for \$9 million, that gives you an idea of the priority for the allocation of construction funds.
+When you compare that with UNR's construction program which was approved for \$9 million, that gives you an idea of the priority for the allocation of construction funds.
 The Legislature has respected the colleges.
 So the regents have been caught between, and it was never easy for them.